Showing 3 dogs

-Poodles and Doodles appear in Calgary rescues more frequently than many people expect.
-The "Doodle" trend led to a surge in breeding, and many owners surrender these dogs when they realize the grooming commitment (professional grooming every 6 to 8 weeks), exercise needs, and potential for separation anxiety.
-Rescue Poodles and Doodles are often well-socialized adults who have already been through basic training.
+Poodles and Doodles appear in Calgary rescues more frequently than people expect.
+The Doodle trend produced a surge in breeding and many owners surrender these dogs when they realize the grooming commitment (every 6 to 8 weeks, $80 to $130 per Calgary session), the daily brushing (mats form fast in curly coats), or the potential for separation anxiety.
+Rescue Poodles and Doodles are typically well-socialized adults already through basic training.
+Adoption fees $300 to $700 vs $2,500 to $5,000+ from a breeder.

-All Poodles and Doodle mixes listed below are from 13+ Calgary-area rescues and updated every 2 hours.
-These dogs are adopted very quickly, so apply immediately if you see a good match.
+All Poodles and Doodle mixes listed below are from 15+ Calgary-area rescues, updated every 2 hours.
+These dogs adopt quickly; apply within 24 hours of a match.

 Poodle Adoption FAQ